The Deliberative Audience: Where True Power Resides

 A great starting point to examine those principles is Yuval Levin’s new book, “American Covenant: How the Constitution Unified Our Nation—and Could Again.”
 Levin looks at the structure of our government as designed by the Constitution’s framers and points out that, in many instances, their vision has been cast aside by power-hungry politicians and their financiers.

 According to Levin, our framers designed Congress to be a place of slow, deliberate negotiation.
 He calls it “an arena of contention.”
-The result of all this contention is to find a workable solution, with both parties giving and taking, and their coming away with a livable outcome that neither fully satisfies nor fully disappoints.
+The result of all this contention is to find a workable solution, with both parties giving and taking and coming away with a livable outcome that neither fully satisfies nor fully disappoints.

-If we compare the structure of the modern theater with the structure of our government, particularly the Congress as it was designed to act (not the way it is acting now), we will see that neither institution is living up to its original intent.
+If we compare the structure of the modern theater with the structure of our government, particularly Congress as it was designed to act (not the way it is acting now), we will see that neither institution is living up to its original intent.

 I believe, however, that deliberation does take place once the performance concludes and the audience thinks about what it has just seen.
 The deliberative body in the theater paradigm is the audience.